Six lessons shaping the future of family officesÂ

 Sounds disconcerting, right?

-And yet this is precisely the kind of experience your leadership might need.
-This kind of experience can accelerate building the ambidexterity that organizations absolutely need to safeguard core business profitability today while simultaneously reimagining their operating and business models to leverage the new possibilities of tomorrow.
-Because when you are plucked so far out of your comfort zone that everything is new and strange and unfamiliar – when you are thrust into an environment peopled by strangers from diverse cultures, challenged to collaborate and obliged to do so in a boot camp setting – you really have just one option: to perform AND transform.
-This is precisely what your organization needs you to do.
+And yet this is precisely the kind of experience your leadership might need to build the ambidexterity required to both safeguard core business profitability today while simultaneously reimagining tomorrow’s business models.
+Because when you are plucked so far out of your comfort zone surrounded by strangers from diverse cultures, challenged to collaborate and obliged to do so in a boot camp setting – you really have just one option: to perform AND transform.
+And that’s what your organization needs you to do.

-In the last 20 or so years, Tokio Marine Holdings has grown from a predominantly domestic organization to a global enterprise with a market cap of $81bn and more than 70% overseas profits.
-A sequence of successful mergers and acquisitions has created a successful, highly decentralized holding.
-During this time, risks have proliferated: floods and landslides, disasters like the 2011 Tsunami and the Fukushima meltdown, COVID-19, earthquakes, the fire in Maui, competition – all while the company’s home base is becoming increasingly challenging, its insurance market mature, its population aging and shrinking.
+In the last 20 or so years, Tokio Marine has grown from a predominantly domestic organization to a global enterprise with a market cap of $81 billion and more than 70% overseas profits.
+Through numerous mergers and acquisitions, the company has created a successful, highly decentralized holding structure.
+However, during this time, it has also faced a growing range of risks: natural disasters such as floods, landslides, and earthquakes including major disasters like the 2011 Great East Japan Earthquake and Tsunami, the Fukushima nuclear disaster, the Covid-19 pandemic and the 2023 Hawai’i wildfires; as well as intensifying competition.
+At the same time, its home market in Japan has become increasingly challenging, with a mature insurance sector and a population that is both aging and shrinking.

 Meanwhile, fortifying the succession pipeline with international talent is a key opportunity.
-Even as Tokio Marine Holdings expanded internationally, successive generations of Japanese managers were becoming increasingly reluctant to leave home and gain exposure to foreign economies and cultures.
-Today, there is a growing trend for Japanese students and younger employees to pursue their careers domestically, leading to a dearth of the kinds of expanded mindset, flexibility, resilience, and range capabilities – ambidex leadership skills – that multinationals need to compete and innovate.
-Broadening the range of future leaders was therefore essential if they were to transform the business.
+Even as Tokio Marine has expanded internationally, successive generations need to gain more exposure to foreign economies and cultures to acquire the kinds of expanded mindset, flexibility, resilience and range capabilities – ambidex leadership skills – that multinationals need to compete and innovate.
+Broadening the range of future leaders is essential for transforming the company.

-Drawing on research on ambidex leadership and our work with executives from all over the world, IMD, together with Tokio Marine Holdings’ CHRO and his team, co-created a highly experimental range of bold and daring measures to shake up ideas and mindsets, shift assumptions, and build bonds of trust and cooperation between diverse leaders.
+Drawing on research on ambidex leadership and our work with executives from all over the world, IMD co-created a highly experimental approach with Tokio Marine under their leadership development brand known as “TLI” – Tokio Marine Leadership Institute.
+Incorporating bold and quite daring measures to shake up ideas and mindsets, the program aimed to shift assumptions and build bonds of trust and cooperation between diverse leaders.

-Here are five things that we did that had a significant impact on these leaders, as well as on their thinking and mindsets – ideas that you might want to think about as you ponder the kind of training or learning intervention it will take to future-proof your business.
+Here are five things that we did that had significant impact on these leaders’ thinking, mindset and behavior – ideas that you might want to think about as you ponder the kind of training or learning intervention it will take to future-proof your business.

 “Something that worked well for us was utilizing the element of surprise to simulate preparing these leaders for unknown futures.”

-Something that worked well for us was utilizing the element of surprise to simulate preparing these leaders for unknown futures.
-How did we do this?
-Simply put, we initially didn’t tell them what was in store.
-Instead of spelling out the program curriculum and calendar at the outset, we kept them in the dark about half of the content we’d prepared for them.
-They were told in advance to think about the kinds of things that keep them awake at night: geopolitics, nonmarket strategy, AI, customer-centricity, and strategy execution.
+Something that worked well for us was using surprise to simulate preparing these leaders for unknown futures.
+How?
+By not revealing the full program upfront.
+Instead of sharing a detailed curriculum, we kept them in the dark about half of the content we’d prepared for them.
+Participants were asked to reflect on issues that keep them awake at night: geopolitics, non-market strategy, AI, customer centricity and strategy execution.
 What they didn’t know was that they’d have to collaborate closely with peers they had never met before and devise novel approaches to these issues through trust-based teamwork.
-They were caught off guard, yet through the uncertainty, they fashioned responses that were different, innovative, some left-field, and many of them also… surprising.
+They were caught off guard, yet through the uncertainty, they fashioned responses that were different, innovative, some left field and many of them also… surprising.

 We didn’t give these leaders much time to adapt to a new setting or time zone.
-Flying them into Switzerland from Japan, the US and the UK, Hawaii, and Singapore, we allowed for only the shortest respite to tackle the worst of the jetlag or culture shock, before dropping everyone into a starkly new and unfamiliar setting.
-Our participants were promptly whisked off to the barracks of the Swiss Armed Forces for a swift immersion in how the Swiss Army responds to geopolitical, technological, and stakeholder crises.
-Here they were challenged to take on decision-making roles in an alternate and extremely high-pressure reality; an experience that called for initiative, ingenuity, creative and original thinking, and no small measure of courage.
+Flying them into Switzerland from Japan, the US and the UK, Taiwan and Singapore, our participants were promptly whisked off to the barracks of the Swiss Armed Forces for a swift immersion in how the Swiss Army responds to geopolitical, technology and stakeholder crises.
+Here they were challenged to take on decision-making roles in an alternate and extremely high-pressure reality; an experience that called for initiative, ingenuity, creative and original thinking and no small measure of courage.

 Typical executive education programs expose participants to a few hours of debate and discussion, a case study, or a simulation.

-Not only did we literally and physically drop these leaders into an alternate reality – a kind of non-comfort zone where they had to deploy new ways of thinking and working – we also left them there, literally.
-Typical executive education programs expose participants to a few hours of debate and discussion, a case study, or a simulation.
-Here, our leaders were immersed for 60 hours with the Swiss Army – a bootcamp exposure to pressure and duress – in a profoundly unfamiliar context.
+Typical executive education programs expose participants to a few hours of debate and discussion, a case study or a simulation.
+Here, the leaders were immersed for 60 hours with the Swiss Army – bootcamp exposure to pressure and duress in a profoundly unfamiliar context.
 The reason we did this, and the reason it worked?
-The realism and intensity of the experience, the lack of comfort, fatigue, and heightened stress created a real-time need for innovative approaches, inventiveness, and ingenuity as well as collaboration, joint action, and teamwork.
-Thrown into a situation – albeit controlled, safe, and with medics and support staff on hand – and left to struggle together for three days, these leaders break habits, challenge assumptions, experiment with new ways of doing and thinking, and forge tight bonds on the hoof.
+The realism and intensity of the experience, the lack of comfort, the fatigue, the heightened stress created a real-time need for new approaches, inventiveness and ingenuity as well as collaboration, joint action and teamwork.
+Thrown into a controlled situation and left to struggle together for three days, these leaders break habits, challenge assumptions, experiment with new ways of doing and thinking and forge tight bonds on the hoof.

-Another condition we implemented was frequent role rotation, meaning that none of our leaders were allowed to settle into a fixed position or perspective – or get too comfortable at any given task.
-Rotating roles meant that each individual was obliged to continuously adapt to new demands and new situations; a shared experience of discomfort and relentless modification and adjustment that also helped our leaders build fast trust, to forge bonds of mutual support, and to interchange experience and perspective to solve problems faster.
+Another condition we implemented was frequent role rotation, meaning that none of the leaders were allowed to settle into a fixed position or perspective – or get too comfortable at any given task.
+Rotating roles meant that each individual was obliged to continuously adapt to new demands and new situations; a shared experience of discomfort and relentless modification and adjustment that also helped the leaders build fast trust, to forge bonds of mutual support and to interchange experience and perspective to solve problems faster.

 An experience as visceral and demanding as our Swiss Army leadership bootcamp has an immediate and profound physical and psychic effect.

 An experience as visceral and demanding as our Swiss Army leadership bootcamp has an immediate and profound physical and psychic effect.
-Our leaders were thrown in at the deep end and left with minimal resources to figure things out, find answers, build solutions, and to do so with people they did not previously know or trust.
+The leaders were thrown into the deep end and left with minimal resources to figure things out, find answers, build solutions and do so with people they did not previously know or trust.
 Coming out of this experience, the challenge was to process the impact and embed all the learning in a way that will continue to drive ambidex leadership and alignment.
-We supported this through intense coaching and strategic leadership assessment tools: helping these leaders to pinpoint the cognitive and behavioral skills and the range that they must continue to grow and prioritize to sustain today’s mature business and seed tomorrow’s opportunities.
+We supported this through intense, one-to-one coaching and strategic leadership assessment tools: helping these leaders to pinpoint the cognitive and behavioral skills and the range that they must continue to grow and prioritize to sustain today’s mature business and seed tomorrow’s opportunities.

 The future prosperity of any organization hinges on the future resilience of its leadership.
-For large, multinational corporations, the challenge is developing leaders who can run today’s businesses effectively while innovating tirelessly for the business opportunities of tomorrow – and to align those leaders around current needs and future exigencies, come what may.
-With Tokio Marine Holdings, we found that throwing key decision makers into a live and high-pressure situation together, quite literally plucking them from their comfort zone, subjecting them to surprise, alternate reality, duress, rotation, and then intensive coaching led to interesting outcomes for the organization.
-Not only have these leaders come back to us reporting that they are better at the ambidex thinking and doing that future-resilient leadership requires, they also forged the kinds of cohorts that endured long after the bootcamp finished.
+For large, multinational corporations, the challenge is to align those leaders around current needs and future exigencies, come what may.
+With Tokio Marine, we found that throwing key decision makers into a live and high-pressure situation together, quite literally plucking them from their comfort zone, subjecting them to surprise, alternate reality, duress, rotation and then intensive coaching led to interesting outcomes for the organization.
+Not only have these leaders come back to us reporting that they are better at the ambidex thinking and doing what future-resilient leadership requires, they have also forged a kind of cohort that has endured long after bootcamp finished.

 Professor of Strategy and Innovation at IMD